saifalkatout/FeAlloc/README.md

 ## Coalescing && Splitting:

-### Further optimizations that are being performed under the hood in order to preserver memory space, the goal of each is the following
+### Further optimizations that are being performed under the hood in order to preserve memory space

 #### Coalescing